raphael-proust/OGL-SRD5/pages/16.magic/default.md

 * The _goat of travail_ becomes a giant goat for up to 3 hours.
 Once it has been used, it can’t be used again until 30 days have passed.
 * The _goat of terror_ becomes a giant goat for up to 3 hours.
 The goat can’t attack, but you can remove its horns and use them as weapons.
 One horn becomes a _+1 lance_, and the other becomes a _+2 longsword_.
 Removing a horn requires an action, and the weapons disappear and the horns return whenthegoatrevertstofigurineform.Inaddition, the goat radiates a 9m-radius aura of terror while you are riding it.
 Any creature hostile to you that starts its turn in the aura must succeed on a DC 15 Wisdom saving throw or be frightened of the goat for 1 minute, or until the goat reverts to figurine form.
 The frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 Once it successfully saves against the effect, a creature is immune to the goat’s aura for the next 24 hours.
 Once the figurine has been used, it can’t be used again until 15 days have passed.

 **_Marble Elephant (Rare)_**.
-This marble statuette is about 4 inches high and long.
+This marble statuette is about 10cm high and long.
 It can become an elephant for up to 24 hours.
 Once it has been used, it can’t be used again until 7 days have passed.

 **_Obsidian Steed (Very Rare)_**.
 This polished obsidian horse can become a nightmare for up to 24 hours.
 The nightmare fights only to defend itself.
 Once it has been used, it can’t be used again until 5 days have passed.